 green pine steeped on both mountainsides.
 Some mountains that face the road

-the rugged grey rock and the broken trunks of pine.
-The mountains too have a
+against the rugged grey rock and the broken trunks of pine.
+The mountains too

 road buggies are not considered a trailer; we can legally park anywhere.
 Maybe

 that's why Remy always spoke of the mountains and the countless hidden

 campgrounds and nameless nook-von-crannies

 as if they were his own property.
 They are all like his ports of call across

 Canada.
 His trip from Manitoba took him across the prairies and over the Rocky